artylope/artylope-jekyll/_works/02_beeline.md

 2 major ideas came out of this innovation lab and the subsequent discussions and prototyping.
 1. What if we could get people to commit money to activate bus routes instead of just submitting suggestions - Beeline Crowdstart
 2. What if we could let corporates and bus operators run buses on Beeline and get them a taste of what Beeline can offer them in terms of tracking ability and routing - Beeline Lite Routes.

+# Improving the driver app #
+Being able to track the bus on the day of the ride is an important selling point.
+As some of the drivers only understood Chinese, we also included a Chinese mode for them.
+Of course there was a lot of resistance from the drivers initially.
+The bus companies had to find ways to incentivise good drivers and penalise bad drivers.
+They didn't have a way to tell definitely, now they do.

 # The Future of Mobility #
 <div><img src="/img/works_beeline/beeline_futureofmobility.svg"></div>